United Kingdom cladding crisis: Wider problems

 Investigations in the wake of the Grenfell Tower inferno, the Barking Riverside fire in June 2019, and the Bolton Cube fire in November 2019 (which enveloped a building under 18 metres tall, which used combustible materials other than ACM cladding) led to the realisation that far more UK buildings than the ACM-clad ones were not fire-safe, partly due to materials being marketed as meeting regulations which in fact did not, and partly due to builders' failures to comply with regulations in design and construction.
 Problems included the combustibility of other cladding materials such as high-pressure laminate, combustible balconies, lack of firebreaks in the cavities between walls and insulation, non-regulation-compliant firedoors, and a wide range of other problems.
 This included some buildings that had already had had their ACM cladding replaced with alternatives which themselves turned out to be unsafe.

 In June 2020, the UK government offered what the trade magazine Inside Housing characterised as 'a very loose estimate of 1,700 buildings' in England alone which were over 18 metres and high-risk, requiring urgent remediation, despite the ACM-remediation works that had taken place up to that time.
 The Parliamentary Housing Committee noted that a further 9,600 buildings were likely to have combustible cladding.
 Inside Housing estimated that this implied 377,600 people living in high rises with dangerous cladding.
 However, the magazine estimated that the problem in England was greater than this, suggesting 274,000 high-rise flats house up to 657,000 people were affected.
 Buildings elsewhere in the UK were also affected; for example, on 20 September 2017, it was revealed that combustible cladding had been identified on 57 buildings across Glasgow.

 The magazine reported that the scale of the problem regarding the c.
 100,000 medium-rise buildings between 11 and 18 metres was as yet unknown.
+In July 2023, the UK government launched the Cladding Safety Scheme with £5.1 billion allocated and now covering all buildings over 11 metres in height.
+The scheme has drawn criticism for failing to address those living in buildings under 11 meters.